jerry81/natural-language/hindi/vocab.md

 घट - ghata - to reduce
 - Think of "ghat" (steps leading to a river) and how water levels reduce as you go down the steps.
 So "ghata" is like saying "ghat" but means "to reduce" or "decrease"

+# i

+इसे - ise - to it

 # j

 जल - jal - water